article

 9. Relevant, Real-World Examples

-At the heart of student motivation and engagement is the ability for learning to feel relatable and useful.
-When programs prioritize relevant, real-world examples, students can draw on background knowledge and make connections that helps learning stick.
+Learning that feels relatable and useful is at the heart of student motivation and engagement.
+When programs prioritize relevant, real-world examples, students can draw on background knowledge and make connections that help learning stick.

 10. Real-Time Data

 One of the key benefits of any good online learning program is the incredible time savings you get with greatly reduced grading and data readily at your fingertips.
-Ensure that you have a partner that’s providing the data you need immediately and in a manner you can use.
+Ensure that you have a partner who provides the data you need immediately and in a manner you can use.
 Look for a mix of interactive, drillable data views and exportable, customizable reports.

 For additional resources on building a summer school program, visit Edmentum’s Summer Planning & Success Toolkit.